 Backing up your iPhone to iCloud is free for up to 5 GB of data.
 You can upgrade the storage for up to 1 TB (TeraByte) of storage volume if you subscribe to a plan.
 All backups stored within the Apple iCloud are encrypted and can be restored from pretty much anywhere with an internet connection.
 This option is highly recommended, as you can access your backups even if you lose your iPhone or Mac/PC.

 To create an iCloud backup with your iPhone, connect to a WiFi network.
-Open up your “Settings” application and select “iCloud”, then “Backup” to go through with the backup procedure for this device.
+Open up your “Settings” application and select “Apple ID, iCloud, iTunes & App Store”, then “iCloud” and “iCloud Backup”.
+Now activate your “iCloud backup” to go through with the backup procedure for this device.
 The status line at the bottom of the screen tells you the date and time of your last backup.
 Once you turn on the iCloud Backup feature, your device will try to perform regular backups on a daily basis.

 Restore iPhone from iCloud

 If you reset your iPhone via the settings or upgrade iOS using the clean install method via iTunes, you’ll be greeted by the iOS Setup Assistant.
 One of the steps includes a question about whether to restore the device from an iCloud backup, which should list the previously created backup.

 Should you prefer locally stored backups, which can be advantageous when using a large device with plenty of apps and content, iTunes is the way to go.
 Your USB connection (or WiFi, optional) can be used to transmit the data rather quickly, the backup files themselves will be stored in a special folder on your Mac or PC.